bagovino/historyprobe/README.md

 ```bash
 swift package generate-xcodeproj
 ```

+To build the project first do these two things under the historyprobe project settings:
-Open up the Xcode project created and then go to historyprobe Project Setttings -> Build Settings -> Swift Compiler - General -> Objective-C Bridging Header enter the following value **Sources/historyprobe/historyprobe-Bridging-Header.h**.
+* Go to Build Settings -> Swift Compiler - General -> Objective-C Bridging Header enter the following value **Sources/historyprobe/historyprobe-Bridging-Header.h**.
+* Go to Build Phases -> Click + in the upper left -> Select New Copy File Phase -> Select Resources -> Click the + -> Select browsers.json

 Hit the play button to build and run the project.

-To include **browsers.json** as a Resource in the main bundle, open up the Xcode project and then go to historyprobe Project Settings -> Build Phases -> Click + in the upper left -> Select New Copy File Phase -> Select Resources -> Click the + -> Select browsers.json